Spanish Clothing Vocabulary: Talking About Clothes in Spanish With This Guide

 How to practice and remember this vocabulary

-Anyway, if you want to practice this vocabulary with real Spanish content, Migaku's browser extension lets you look up words instantly while watching shows or reading articles.
+Anyway, if you want to practice this vocabulary with real Spanish content, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles.
 You can save clothing vocabulary you encounter naturally and review it later.
 There's a 10-day free trial if you want to check it out.